Admission & Retention Requirements

 Information relating to admission to Ithaca College is available in the Ithaca College Undergraduate Catalog, and on the Admission website.
 This is available in hard copy and also in an on-line version.
 Institutional transfer policies and recommendations are located on the same page.
 Special Academic Status Policy for AT Majors is located in the IC Catalog.
 Criteria relating to transfer into the School of Health Sciences and Human Performance, and specifically into the AT major, can also be found in the IC Catalog.

 In the event that more transfer students meet all sophomore review criteria than the number of spaces available in the major, the following weightings will be utilized to rank each student.
-If there is a tie, the highest GPA in the AT major will be selected, followed by overall GPA, interview, essay, & grade achieved in Clinical Experience in AT I.
+If there is a tie, the highest GPA in the AT major will be selected, followed by overall GPA, interview, essay, & grade achieved in Clinical Experiences in AT I & II.

 Weighting Total Points Possible